phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 [`test`]: https://doc.rust-lang.org/test/index.html

-We can see this when we try to run `cargo xtest` in our project:
+We can see this when we try to run `cargo test` in our project:

 ```
-> cargo xtest
+> cargo test
    Compiling blog_os v0.1.0 (/…/blog_os)
 error[E0463]: can't find crate for `test`
 ```